 Is Obesity Causing or Worsening Your Mental Health?

-Adults with a baseline body mass index of 25.0 to 29.9 are considered overweight, whereas those with a BMI of 30.0 fall beneath the label of obesity.
-Multiple studies indicate that individuals with preexisting anxiety or depression suffered from a disproportionate increase in weight gain which contributed to obesity further on.
+Adults with a baseline body mass index of 25.0 to 29.9 are considered overweight, whereas those with a BMI of 30.0 falls under the label of obesity.
+Multiple studies indicate that individuals with preexisting anxiety or depression suffered from a disproportionate increase in weight gain which contributed to obesity later on.

 Similarly, individuals suffering from obesity have a 55% more chance of developing a mental health disorder such as depression or mood disorders.
 Adults with similar disabilities also face a 58% higher risk of developing deteriorating mental health conditions such as anxiety and body dysmorphia.